 However, if you’re already an established organization, then this may need to require some window shopping on your end.
-Unlike it’s more direct competition from a pricing model standpoint, Wild Apricot does not offer any support for users with the exception of enterprise level clients.
-This means Member planet users can enjoy full customer support and onboarding from Day 1, even free and trial users, similar to EventBank.
-The largest drawback to this is that its free package is a little too restricting for anyone’s taste, with only 100 email credits per month and lack of smart list accessibility.
+Unlike it’s more direct competition from a pricing model standpoint, Wild Apricot does not offer any support for users with the exception of enterprise-level clients.
+This means Member planet users can enjoy full customer support and onboarding from Day 1, even free and trial users.
+The largest drawback to this is that its free package is a little too restricting for anyone’s taste, with only 100 email credits per month and a lack of smart list accessibility.

 Pros: Starts free, including standard support and onboarding.

 Cons: Lack of integrations, through API access is available so this may require a conversation with Memberplanet.
 Highly constricting free packages.

 Member 365 is a full-packaged membership management suite.
 It’s got your core features like CRM, Email Marketing, Ticketing, and Events, but it’s even got the latest cravings like surveys, online stores, community directories, and other great features that really round out the entire platform.
 It’s got a sleek design and a thorough knowledge base for its components.